hbr8218/pdfdocx/README.md

 ## Installation
 The code is written in python3.
-So if you don't have python3 installed on your system then do the following steps:-
+So if you don't have python3 installed on your system then do the followings:-

 ### For Linux(Ubuntu) and macOS users
 - `sudo apt-get install python3`